 We can now proof-read Adobe InDesign/InCopy source or translated files.
 This streamlines the process by avoiding the transfer of corrections from the annotated PDF by the graphic designer or desktop publisher.

-Even where the most professional and conscientious graphic designer (or desktop publisher) is performing the task, text can mysteriously disappear, so it’s strongly recommended to compare the approved translated file with the PDF or press-proof.
+Even where the most professional and conscientious graphic designer (or desktop publisher) is performing the task, text can mysteriously disappear from Adobe InDesign, so it’s strongly recommended to compare the approved translated file with the PDF or press-proof.

 We have all experienced that “Oh, no!” moment when you receive the printed document and only then notice the errors that remain in the text.
 Spare yourself this agony!

-We can work with clients who wish to generate draft translations using tools such as DeepL or Google Translate.
+We can work with clients who wish to generate draft translations using technologies such as DeepL, Google Translate or ChatGPT.
 However, to achieve a professional result, the source text must be of very high quality.
 Even then, it’s necessary to check the vocabulary that the tool generates in a specific context.

 The more lyrical and expressive your text, the less likely that automated translation will generate a draft that can be used as a basis for publication.

-Automated translation can’t resolve certain kinds of problems relating to sentence structure, repetition, verbosity, collocation, inconsistency or (obviously) the sequencing of information in sentences and paragraphs.
-Neither can it detect changes in style within a given text.
+Automated translation tools can’t resolve problems relating to complex sentence structure, repetition, verbosity, collocation, inconsistency or (obviously) the sequencing of information in sentences and paragraphs.
+Neither can they detect changes in style within a given text.

-DeepL isn’t aware of your house style, so it will choose the best match from its database, which may not be your preferred term.
+These tools aren’t aware of your house style, so they will choose the best match from their databases, which may not be your preferred term.
 You will then have to edit the resulting text, which is time-consuming.